Innovator07/CI-CD-Pipeline/README.md

 Modify nginx.conf if you have specific configurations for your application.
 Building and Running Locally
-To build and run the Docker image locally:
+To build and run the Docker image locally, follow these steps:

 bash
 Copy code